Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-You likely have many questions if you or a loved one has been diagnosed with substance use disorder.
+If you or a loved one has been diagnosed with substance use disorder, you likely have many questions.

 Initially, you will choose an addiction treatment program to receive drug or alcohol abuse treatment.
 But you may wonder what comes next—and what your chances are of living a fulfilling life once your treatment program ends.